-The standards JLR expect its suppliers to meet, including standards equivalent to those articulated in the Code, are set out in the Global T&Cs, which also detail human rights requirements, including basic working conditions.
+The standards JLR expects its suppliers to meet, including standards equivalent to those articulated in the Code, are set out in the Global T&Cs, which also detail human rights requirements, including basic working conditions.

-The Global T&Cs are supported by the JLR Sustainability Guide - Supplier Environmental & Social Requirements (The Sustainability Guide), which articulates the minimum environmental and social standards JLR expects all its suppliers and business partners to adhere to.
+The Global T&Cs are supported by JLR's Global Sustainability Web Guide - Supplier Environmental & Social Requirements document which articulates the minimum environmental and social standards JLR expects all its suppliers and business partners to adhere to.
 It addresses working conditions (including specific reference to the Modern Slavery Act), with expectations of processes and safeguards to demonstrate compliance.
 There is an accompanying Minimum Standard of Working Conditions Self-Assessment Checklist.